asticode/go-astilectron/README.md

 // Initialize astilectron
 var a, _ = astilectron.New(astilectron.Options{
     AppName: "<your app name>",
-    AppIconDefaultPath: "<your .png icon>",
+    AppIconDefaultPath: "<your .png icon>", // If path is relative, it must be relative to the data directory
-    AppIconDarwinPath:  "<your .icns icon>",
+    AppIconDarwinPath:  "<your .icns icon>", // Same here
     BaseDirectoryPath: "<where you want the provisioner to install the dependencies>", }) defer a.Close()